A Self-Guided Walk of Avenida de Mayo, Buenos Aires

 Casa Rosada

-The president doesn’t live here (they have an official residence in the northern suburb, Olivos), but this is where the magic happens.
+The president doesn’t reside here.
+They have an official residence in the northern suburb, Olivos.

-Where they work every day, and where Madonna as Evita tells Argentina not to cry for her.
+But this is where the magic happens, where they work every day, and where Madonna – as Evita – tells Argentina not to cry for her.

 No one knows for sure why the building has always been painted pink.